-The main idea in the proof follows from the observation that in case of infinite grid, the geometric shapes of $\mr{pa}(X_i)$ are the same.
-Therefore, the polynomial interpolation operators $P_j,\forall j$ can be viewed as convolution operators, which can be further converted to pointwise multiplication via Fourier transform.
-This approach will greatly simplify our analysis.
-However, we consider a finite grid which at the boundary has different behaviour than the infinite grid.
-Polynomial interpolation on a finite grid close to the boundary has ``boundary effects'', which has to be dealt with separately.
-To this end we will use data augmentation.
-We expand the dataset $\X_n$ with artificially placed locations, such that any $X_i\in\X_n$ and its ancestors are sufficiently far from the boundary.
-We proceed by first embedding the finite grid $\X_n$ into another, large enough grid and then construct a Layered Norming DAG on the expanded grid similarly to Algorithm \ref{alg:dag grid}.
-We make this general strategy precise in the rest of the section.
+The main idea of the proof stems from the observation that, on an infinite grid, the geometric shapes of $\mr{pa}(X_i)$ are identical.
+Therefore, the polynomial interpolation operators $P_j,\forall j$ can be viewed as convolution operators, which can be further converted to pointwise multiplication via the Fourier transform.
+This approach greatly simplifies our analysis.
+However, we consider a finite grid, where the behavior near the boundary differs from that of an infinite grid.
+Polynomial interpolation on a finite grid exhibits ``boundary effects'', which has to be treated separately.
+To address this, we use data augmentation.
+We expand the dataset $\X_n$ with artificially placed locations, so that any $X_i\in\X_n$ and its ancestors are sufficiently far from the boundary.
+Specifically, we first embed the finite grid $\X_n$ into a larger grid and then construct a layered norming DAG on the expanded grid, following a procedure analogous to Algorithm \ref{alg:dag grid}.
+We make this general strategy precise in the remainder of the section.

 Our proof is divided into three parts.
-The first part discusses how to extend a gird to eliminate boundary effects.
-The second part defines the polynomial interpolation on an infinite grid and shows that it is equivalent to a finite polynomial interpolation on the extended grid.
-In the final part we provide upper bounds for the polynomial interpolation on infinite grid using Fourier analysis.
+The first part describes how to extend a grid to mitigate boundary effects.
+The second part defines polynomial interpolation on an infinite grid and shows that it is equivalent to finite polynomial interpolation on the extended grid.
+In the final part, we derive upper bounds for the polynomial interpolation on infinite grid using Fourier analysis.